jkingportfolio/ci_pp5_tick_it_react/README.md

 <img src="docs/testing-manual/7-testing-user-story-2.png">
 </details>

-8. As a user, I can edit my tasks so that I can correct spelling mistakes or I may have entered into the task information fields.
+8. As a user, I can edit my tasks so that I can correct spelling mistakes I may have entered into the task information fields.

 | Feature       | Action        | Expected Result  | Actual Result |
 | ------------- | ------------- | -------------    | ------------- |